 It is important to be mindful of the additives when using hot cocoa mix as a cocoa powder substitute, especially the sweetener.
 Compensate by lowering the amount of sweetener in your recipe.

-Sweetened milk chocolate can be used as well, but must be melted like unsweetened baking chocolate.
+Sweetened milk chocolate can also be used, but must be melted like unsweetened baking chocolate.
 You will have to compensate for both the sugar and the fat content by decreasing the amounts of each in the rest of the recipe.